-Researchers from Harvard and Beth Israel Deaconess Medical Center investigated this very important question.
-To do so, they reviewed published findings from the Nurses’ Health Study and Nurses’ Health Study II.
-Significantly, these are among the largest sources of data in the world on major diseases in women.
+Researchers from Harvard and Beth Israel Deaconess Medical Center studied this very important question.
+To do so, they reviewed findings from the Nurses’ Health Study and Nurses’ Health Study II.
+These are among the largest sources of data in the world on major diseases in women.

 The Nurses’ Health Study began in 1976.
-Nurses’ Health Study II began in 1989.
-Both studies involve periodically collecting information about lifestyle habits, other behaviors, and personal characteristics.
+The Nurses’ Health Study II began in 1989.
+Both studies involve periodically collecting facts about lifestyle habits, other behaviors, and personal characteristics.
 This is done about every four years.

-Researchers have analyzed the importance of these things as risk factors for various diseases and conditions.
-Both studies also have detailed information on alcohol drinking patterns.
+Researchers have analyzed the importance of such things as risk factors for various diseases and conditions.
+Both studies also have detailed facts on alcohol drinking patterns.

-The great advantage these two studies is that they collect information about the same individuals for decades.
-Moreover, it’s from hundreds of thousands of women.
-In addition, the information is very detailed.
+The great advantage these two studies is that they collect information about the same women for decades.
+And it’s from hundreds of thousands of women.
+Also the information is very detailed.
 Thus, it’s possible to take into consideration smoking, obesity and other possible risk factors.

 The review of the research revealed a clear pattern.
-Specifically, moderate drinking by women is associated with a significantly lower risk of major health problems.
-These include hypertension (high blood pressure), heart attack, stroke, sudden cardiac death, gallstones and cognitive decline.
+That is, moderate drinking by women is associated with a much lower risk of major health problems.
+These include high blood pressure, heart attack, stroke, sudden cardiac death, gallstones and cognitive decline.
 That’s compared to either abstainers or heavy drinkers.
-However, compared to abstainers there’s an increase in breast cancer.
+But compared to abstainers there’s an increase in breast cancer.
 (About 3% of women die of breast cancer.)

-Most important, moderate drinking leads to lower mortality from any cause (all-cause mortality).
-Women who drink in moderation live longer.
+Most important, moderate drinking leads to lower from any cause (all-cause death).
+Women who drink in moderation tend to live longer.

 The benefits of moderate drinking increase if women drink at least four days per week.

 Carlson, K., et al. The New Harvard Guide to Women’s Health.
-Cambridge: Harvard U Press, 2012.
+Cambridge: Harvard U Press.